eosti/remote-stm32/server.md

 2. Install the dependencies: `sudo apt-get install -y at git ser2net stlink-tools`.

-Note: to debug STM32H7 devices, stlink => v1.6.2.
+Note: to debug STM32H7 devices, `stlink => v1.6.2`.
 This is currently still in development; install the nightly version with the guide [here](https://github.com/stlink-org/stlink/blob/develop/doc/compiling.md#linux).
 If you go this route, **do not** install stlink-tools from apt-get.
-If you do, the best way to reset is to restart with a fresh copy of Raspberry Pi OS, unfortunately.
+If you accidentally install stlink-tools from apt-get, the best way to reset is to start with a fresh version of Raspberry Pi OS, unfortunately.

 3. Clone this repo: `git clone https://github.com/eosti/remote-stm32.git`